How Hard is Safe Bribery?: Results

 Here, $\VV_b$ is equal to the set (i)-1 of $m$ voters.
 For each $i \in [m]$, we have a bribed voter $v_i \in \VV_b$ with original vote

 and bribed vote

 Now we show that the given instance of \SBIS for maximin is a \NO instance if and only if the instance of \XTC is a \YES instance.

-$\Longrightarrow:$ Here, we already know that \SBIS for maximin is a \NO instance, implying that a bad candidate ($x$) is the winner in some preference profile \RR where a subset of the bribed voters vote according to the briber's suggested preference orders.
+$\Longrightarrow:$ Assume the instance of \SBIS for maximin is a \NO instance, implying that a bad candidate ($x$) is the winner in some preference profile \RR where a subset of the bribed voters vote according to the briber's suggested preference orders.
 We now show that this preference profile corresponds to a solution of the \XTC problem.
 Let $Y \in \VV_b$ be the set of voters who vote according to $\succ_i^\QQ$ ($\forall v_i \in Y$), so for all $v_i \in Y, \succ_i^\RR = \succ_i^\QQ$ and for all $v_i \notin Y, \succ_i^\RR = \succ_i^\QQ$.
 We show that for $x$ to win, $|Y| = t$.
 Clearly, $|Y| \leq t$, else the maximin scores of $c$ and $x$ become equal, and in tie-breaking, $c$ wins.
 Also, $|Y| \geq t$, else $w$ wins.
 Now, for $x$ to win, the preference orders of the voters in $Y$ must correspond to an exact cover of \UU, otherwise $\exists u_i \in \UU$, such that her maximin score remains equal to $x$ and in tie-breaking, $u_i$ wins against $x$.
 Hence, \XTC is a \YES instance.